 In about 1674, toward the end of his career, Pieter Goos published a re-engraved version of Blaeu's West India Paskaert.
 This new chart is nearly identical to the Blaeu, but can be distinguished, in part, by the slight difference in the third word of the title (Goos using the words "waer in", Blaeu using "waerin").

 There are two states of the Goos map, the second having been issued by Johannes Van Keulen.
 The Van Keulen edition is readily distinguishable based upon the inclusion of the navigational notes off the west coast of Africa and just above the equator, lettered A through G, with the words "Waage Weg" between.
 An explanation of this annotation is set forth below.

 This second state was issued both as a wall map (approximately 39 x 32 inches) and, on rare occasion, as a series of 3 horizontal strips bound into Van Keulen's sea atlases, for use at sea.
-The present chart would have been the central section, with the section above and below slightly overlapping into the present chart.

 The Earliest Practical Use of the Mercator Projection